 Turquoise is an iconic gemstone from the deserts of the Middle East and the American Southwest.
 It has been crafted into jewelry for thousands of years.
 How do we know this?
 Turquoise was discovered in the tomb of King Tut.

-The turquoise look-alike hack?
-Dyeing inexpensive white rocks with veining similar blue.
+Want to make turquoise?
+It’s easily done by dyeing inexpensive white rocks with veining to a similar blue.
 Minerals like howlite and magnesite are famous for how easy they are to transform into artificial turquoise.
 Howlite is usually soft and it has microscopic pores or open spaces to suck in blue dye.
-Here are six simple steps to make “turquoise” from howlite.
+Below are six simple steps showing how to make turquoise at home using howlite, heat and blue dye.

 Prepare the howlite by placing it on a baking pan.
 Heat it in a kitchen oven at 200°F for at least 30 minutes.
 This opens pore spaces, making them larger than normal.